AdobeDocs/campaign.en/help/v8/dev/api.md

 * in Scripts - in [!DNL Adobe Campaign] workflows
 * via APIs - from external systems

-You can use Javascript APIs to write in Campaign cloud database or read from the database:
+You can use JavaScript APIs to write in Campaign cloud database or read from the database:

-* Business specific APIs that let you act on each object: deliveries, workflows, subscriptions, etc. Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/api/business-oriented-apis.html).
+* Business-specific APIs that let you act on each object: deliveries, workflows, subscriptions, and so on.
+Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/api/business-oriented-apis.html).
-* Generic data acces APIs for querying the datamodel data.
+* Generic data access APIs for querying the data model data.
 Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/api/data-oriented-apis.html).

 Campaign v8 works with two databases: a local database for the user interface real-time messaging and unitary queries and write through APIs, and a Cloud database for campaign execution, reporting, data ingestion, batch queries and workflow execution.